trstringer/trstringer.github.io/_posts/2022-08-15-otel-part6-ecosystem.md

 I have to admit, one of the more confusing things to me when I was getting started with OpenTelemetry is how the [GitHub repositories](https://github.com/open-telemetry) were organized.

-The primary part of OpenTelemetry (not language or collector specific) can be found in these repositories:
+The primary components of OpenTelemetry (not language or collector specific) can be found in these repositories:

 * [open-telemetry/opentelemetry-specification](https://github.com/open-telemetry/opentelemetry-specification) - The OTel spec (procotol, metrics, traces, logs, baggage, and many other specifications for root OTel), schema, and semantic conventions
 * [open-telemetry/oteps](https://github.com/open-telemetry/oteps) - Enhancement proposals for the project